Introduction

 How Aromatherapy Works

-The smell of essential oils goes into your nose.
+The smell of essential oils goes up your nose.

-Then it reaches the part of the brain linked to emotion, memory, and mood.
+Then it will reach the part of the brain linked to emotion, memory, and mood.

 This is why one scent can change how you feel in seconds.

-A smell from childhood can bring back a memory right away.
+A smell from childhood can instantly bring back a memory.

 Smell from a hospital can make some people feel uneasy.

-Scent is powerful because it is deeply linked to the brain.
+Scent is powerful because its affect is deeply linked to the brain.

 This is one reason Aromatherapy for Stress Relief can feel so personal.